airbnb/css/javascript.md

 #### 11.2.
 Don’t use generators for now in browsers.

-**note:** It's allowed to use generators in NodeJS environment
+**💡 Note:** It's allowed to use generators in NodeJS environment

-Why?
+>❓Why?
 They don’t transpile well to ES5.